 Update Your Oil Heating System

-From a convenience standpoint, purchasing oil to have on-hand for the heating at all times requires careful planning that you simply don’t need with a gas furnace.
+From a convenience standpoint, purchasing oil to have on hand for heating at all times requires careful planning that you simply don’t need with a gas furnace.
 Oil is highly flammable when in storage and less environmentally friendly to produce and distribute.
-Finally, a new furnace with new technology will help you save on energy bills going forward, making it an investment in your safety that’s well worth it.
+In addition, a new furnace with new technology will help you save on energy bills going forward, making it an investment in your safety that’s well worth it.